uxhao-o/uxhao-o/README.md

 <br />

 **I'm Hao Xu.
-I'm a student of M.S. in Computer Science doing research in Artificial Intelligence (AI).**
+I'm a student of PhD in Biomedical Engineering doing research in Neuroimaging.**

 # <img width="30px" src="./people.png" /> About me